conedevelopment/simplepay-gateway/README.md

 This plugin provides a payment gateway for OTP SimplePay.

+## Installing the plugin

+Download the repository as a ZIP file and install it as any other WordPress plugin.

+### Updates

+The plugin will recieve updates from the GitHub repository that you can install as any other plugin update.

 ## Configuration

 Both the sandbox and production credentials are available on the SimplePay's admin site.